Quantum Mpemba effect in parity-time symmetric systems: Discussion and conclusion

-In summary, we have demonstrated the occurrence of the QMPE in PT-symmetric qubit systems, thereby extending the scope of this phenomenon beyond the well-studied settings of closed and open Hermitian systems.
+In summary, we have demonstrated the occurrence of the QMPE in PT-symmetric qubit systems using established dynamical quantifiers, thereby extending the scope of this phenomenon beyond the well-studied settings of closed and open Hermitian systems.
 Crucially, the observed QMPE exhibits distinctive features that set it apart from previous manifestations: (i) it disappears immediately upon restoring Hermiticity in the Hamiltonian, and (ii) it arises independently of both Hamiltonian and Liouvillian exceptional points.
 These findings go beyond existing understandings based on Hermitian and effective non-Hermitian descriptions.

 Given the experimental feasibility of PT-symmetric qubit systems--already realized experimentally~\cite{Nori.22.PRR,Fang.21.CP}--our findings are readily amenable to experimental verification.
-Moreover, the QMPE persists in PT-symmetric multiqubit systems~(see Sec.
-V of SM~\cite{SM}), underscoring its robustness.
+Moreover, the QMPE persists in PT-symmetric multiqubit systems and under dephasing effect, underscoring its robustness.
 Our work not only deepens the fundamental understanding of the Mpemba phenomenon in the quantum realm, but also provides a crucial piece of the puzzle that confirms the ubiquity of the QMPE across both Hermitian and non-Hermitian regimes.